 You feel it the moment you enter the water.
 Your heart pounds, your muscles contract, your lungs tighten up!
 Fortunately, that feeling doesn’t last for long.
 A few minutes later, you’ve moved beyond that initial hump of shock (and temperature change) and floated into a world where swimming freestyle is almost as comfortable as walking.

-Water is nearly 800x denser than air, and as they say, a body in motion stays in motion!
+Water is nearly 800x more dense than air, and as they say, a body in motion stays in motion!
 Beyond the simple inertia, what’s actually happening inside your body as you move through the water?
 Let’s dive in and find out!

 Think of your body as a vessel.
 When you start your workout, every part of your body works together to move your vessel forward.
 Some body parts and energy systems work harder than others.
 Your heart will begin to beat faster to pump blood to your muscles, while your stomach will slow down because digestion is no longer a priority.

 When you’re exerting physical effort, your body tries to accomplish three main things:

 • Eliminate Metabolic Wastes

 • Eliminate Heat

 The result of making all those things happens results in your body creating ATP, scientifically known as Adenosine Triphosphate.
 ATP is the basis of function of your body’s activity, and depending on what type of workout you do, your body will kick into one of three states: